 Contact wedding supplier – Thinksplendid.com

-Coronavirus is widespread and many have died.
-And lots of people around the world are in quarantine and shielding themselves.
-So, whatever your race, colour or cultural background is it can affect you.
+Many have died, lots of us are in quarantine and shielding ourselves from Covid-19.
+So, whatever your race, colour or cultural background it affects you.
 From China, Italy, Spain to the United States, we’re all at risk.
-So, protect yourself and follow your countries safety measures www.thinksplendid.com
+So, protect yourself and follow your countries safety measures, And don’t give up hope about your wedding abroad. www.thinksplendid.com

-In truth the worldwide spread of coronavirus has left many engaged couples like you worried about their wedding plans.
+In truth the worldwide spread of coronavirus has left many engaged couples like you worried about the prospect of entirely reshaping your wedding plans.
 But, is it worth worrying about the travel risks?
 Some wedding dress designers are afraid your wedding gown might be delayed.
 Have you ordered your bridal gown from abroad?

 Get savvy – wedding travel quarantine rules